Slamy/Wiki_MiSTer/Using-MiSTer.md

+We'll need to download the updater script from Github, so lets login to Linux and do so.

 Press F9 to bring up the Linux prompt.

-We'll need to download the updater script from Github

-(Login with user root, and password 1)
+(Login with user root, and password 1, then copy / paste the below)

 `cd /media/fat/Scripts`